 TIR will be a boon to India's trade and aims to integrate the economy with global and regional production networks through better connectivity.
 It can be an instrument for movement of goods along the International "North-South" Transport (INSTC) Corridor and would be helpful in boosting trade with the Central Asian Republics and other Commonwealth of Independent States (CIS), particularly using ports in Iran like the Chabahar port.

-FICCI has been appointed by the Central Board of Excise and Customs (CBEC) as National Issuing & Guaranteeing Association (NIGA) for the operation of TIR system in India.
+FICCI has been appointed by the Central Board of Indirect Taxes & Customs (CBIC) as National Issuing & Guaranteeing Association (NIGA) for the operation of TIR system in India.